Shopify/hydrogen-v1/docs/framework/internationalization.md

 For more information about retrieving language translations and the `@inContext` directive, refer to the [Storefront API documentation](https://shopify.dev/api/examples/multiple-languages).

+### Search engine optimization (SEO)

+Hydrogen provides an [`Seo`](https://shopify.dev/api/hydrogen/components/primitive/seo) component that renders SEO information on a webpage.
+The language of the default page (`defaultSeo`) defaults to the `defaultLocale` value provided in your Hydrogen configuration file or `EN-US` when not specified.

+For more information about customizing the output of SEO-related tags in your Hydrogen app, refer to [SEO](https://shopify.dev/custom-storefronts/hydrogen/framework/seo).

 ## International routing

 Hydrogen supports two strategies for internationalized routes: domains and subfolders.